If there’s a hill I’m willing to die on, it’s in the land we call Indian Creek, a part of Bears Ears National Monument.

 Years later, both Tim and I volunteered with the Access Fund to help build a beautiful, erosion-proof staircase trail up to the Scarface Wall.
 While helping out, I developed an immense admiration for the trail crews that spend months on these trails, building something sustainable one rock at a time.

 Last month, the Access Fund was working on the Sparks Wall trail, another one that had become loose and unsustainable.
-Unlike the Scarface trail, which was in the middle of construction when I helped out, this one was just at the beginning stage of its rebuild.
+Unlike the Scarface trail, which was in the middle of construction when I helped out, this one was just at the beginning stage of its rebuild which can definitely benefit from the latest equipment like those on Boom & Bucket.
 It was fascinating to see the process and all the considerations and materials that go into rerouting a trail.

 The first day, I was mostly helping out with a crew of six or so gathering large rocks for future steps.
 We trundled rocks down a hillside – avoiding killing plant life and cryptobiotic soil – and then carried them over to the trail using a large, webbed netting called a rock carrying device.
 It was a heck of a workout and gave me more admiration for those who do this day in and day out, often climbing after their work day.